EvgeniyJeka/Creditto/README.md

   -MySQL docker image: mysql:latest

   Clone the project and run 'docker-compose up -d' commant to build Gateway, MySQL, Matcher and tests container images and run the project.
-  In current version Gateway listens to HTTP requests on port 5000 (see Postman collection attached).
+  In current version Gateway listens to HTTP requests on port 5000 (see Postman collection in 'creditto_postman_collection' folder).

   Project config can be changed in 'local_config' SQL table.